 A Postcode Lottery in Access and Funding

 Today around 1% of people in community treatment can access residential rehab.
-Traditional access routes outside of community treatment, for example ‘prison to rehab’ and ‘homelessness to rehab’ have largely died out as funding has increasingly been consolidated with community providers.
+Traditional access routes outside of community treatment, for example ‘prison to rehab’ and ‘homelessness to rehab’, have largely died out as funding has increasingly been consolidated with community providers.

-It is important to note that the variation in budget and expenditure we can see within both the FOI response and our wider analysis, also highlights the extreme postcode lottery of access across England.
+It is important to note that the variation in budget and expenditure we can see within both the FOI response and our wider analysis also highlights the extreme postcode lottery of access across England.
 There is a clear north/south divide in access and also significant variability within those regions at local authority level.
 The street you live on can make a real difference to your chances of getting rehab.
-In some areas, rehab access is almost non-existent unless people can self-fund and we know that 15% of all nationally reported annual placements are funded privately.
-Again, in contrast to Scotland, where private funded placements are excluded from publicly published figures.
+In some areas, rehab access is almost non-existent unless people can self-fund, and we know that 15% of all nationally reported annual placements are funded privately.
+Again, in contrast to Scotland, where privately funded placements are excluded from publicly published figures.

-We also know that availability of rehab access does not correlate positively with prevalence of drug or alcohol use and related harms.
+We also know that availability of rehab does not correlate positively with prevalence of drug or alcohol use and related harms.
 In fact, the broad picture is that spend and access are lowest in areas where need is greatest.

-This variation in budget combined with a lack of transparency results in an ever-deepening postcode lottery.
-This is reflected in the language we often observe from people who access rehab, “I know I’m very lucky to be here” is a common refrain.
+This variation in budget, combined with a lack of transparency, results in an ever-deepening postcode lottery.
+This is reflected in the language we often observe from people who access rehab: “I know I’m very lucky to be here” is a common refrain.
 It really does feel like a system of the lucky few winners and the multitudes of losers in a healthcare lottery.

 What’s Happening to Budgets?